-Since the release of Windows XP
+Since the release of Windows XP many laptop manufacturers

-many laptop manufacturers no longer have a "proper"
+no longer have a "proper" serial port at the back.

-serial port at the back.
-Notable exceptions are quite recent
+Notable exceptions are quite recent IBM Thinkpads and some

-IBM Thinkpads and some Dells with the docking station.
-Instead
+Dells with the docking station.
+Instead there are only USB

-there are only USB ports.
-As a result users are finding that
+ports.
+As a result users are finding that a USB to serial

-a USB to serial adapter is the only way they have to communicate
+adapter is the only way they have to communicate with their

-with their CNC machines.
+CNC machines.

 Unfortunately all USB convertors are not created equal, especially

-if they contain the "prolific" chipset.
-Devices
+if they contain the "prolific" of "fdti"

-is either unreliable, very slow, or limited to one way transfer.
+unreliable, very slow, or limited to one way transfer.

 For a great technical explanation of the differences between